This information explains bone marrow harvesting for autologous or allogeneic stem cell transplants.

-- Are taking aspirin, NSAIDs (ibuprofen, such as Motrin® or Advil®), or vitamin E. They can cause bleeding problems.
-Do not take medication that has them unless your doctor says it is okay.
-Your nurse will give you information about what medications you can and cannot take.
+- Are taking aspirin, medications containing aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin®, Advil®) or naproxen (Aleve®), or vitamin E. They can cause bleeding problems.
+Do not take any of these medications unless your doctor says it is okay.
+Your nurse will give you information about what medications you cannot take and what you can take instead.

 During Your Procedure